Autexis-IT/node-red-contrib-payload-logger/README.md

 #### Max.
 Filesize

 If `Append` is selected the maximum filesize can be set to KB, MB or GB.
-When the file reaches the file size, a new file is created with the same name and an index number.
+When the file reaches the file size, the file becomes renamed with an index and a new file is created.

 #### Log Value